FreeSoulsDotBat/Pokenary/README.md

 ### If you want to see Pokenary on your localhost you need to follow this steps:

+* Go to the root of the project with your preferred bash;
+* Run `docker volume create mysql_pokenary_data` to create the volume that will be used on the mysql container;
-* Run `docker-compose up --build` on the root of the project;
+* Run `docker-compose up --build` to lift the containers and build the images;
-* Make the dump with the file _pokenary_dump.sql_ in the root of the project; (Or update the database directly from the API, I will explain later)
 * Have fun!

 ### You can update the database directly from the API by the admin of django: